AhsanRiaz9/saved-wifi-passwords/wifi-password-linux/readme.md

     pip install - requirements.txt

 ## Run Django Project:
-    python3 main.py
+    sudo python3 main.py

 Note: This wifi password code work on linux OS only.
+You need sudo permissions to run this code.